utsecnet/PAW/xx - Windows Firewall with Advanced Security and IPSec Domain Isolation/README.md

 * [Because sometimes people learn better via video](https://www.youtube.com/watch?v=taUdRQHfjMQ)

 ## Notes
 * I have found if you configure the **Allow access to this computer from the network** Group policy, IPSec policies will not work.
-Or maybe I just did it wrong...
+Or maybe I just did it wrong.